SirBubbls/condense/docs/quick_start.md

 ```

 ### Keras/TensorFlow 2.0
-A more sophisticated method of pruning is using the `condense.keras` comparability module.
+A more sophisticated method of pruning is using the `condense.keras` compatability module.

 ```python
 import keras